 Next all normal load cases like static seismic, static wind, etc are to be built as per stress analysis or flexibility specification.

 When pump A is in operating condition and pump B stand by, the normal pipe operating temperature has to be inserted till the Tee connection for pump A and ambient temperature will be the input for pump B as shown in Fig. 4.
 Similarly, reverse the input when pump B is operating.

-After equipment is modeled completely start modeling the piping following dimensions from piping isometric drawings.
+After the equipment is modeled completely start modeling the piping following dimensions from piping isometric drawings.
 Try to make a closed system.
 Normally pump lines are connected to some vessel, tank, or heat exchangers.
 So it will create a closed system.
 Then run the analysis to check stresses, displacements, and loads.

 Analyzing the output Result

 Once Caesar completes its iteration process we can see the output results in the output window.
 At nozzles (the nodes which we anchored with a CNode) we can check the force values.
-These values we have to compare with the allowable values.
+These values we have to compare these with the allowable values.
 If the actual values are less than the allowable values then the nozzle is safe.
 Otherwise, we have the make changes in supporting or routing to bring the nozzle load values within allowable.
 A sample output restraint is provided in Fig. 5 for your reference.

-As can be seen from the above figure that we are checking nozzle loads in load cases 2, 4, 5, and 6.
+As can be seen from the above figure we are checking nozzle loads in load cases 2, 4, 5, and 6.
 For rotary equipment, normally nozzle qualification in design or upset temperature is not required.

 Special Consideration for Rotary Equipment

-Always remember to provide first piping support from the pump nozzle as adjustable support (or a spring hanger support) to aid in alignment.
+Always remember to provide the first piping support from the pump nozzle as adjustable support (or a spring hanger support) to aid in alignment.

 In the case of 3 pump systems, normally two pumps will be operating and one pump will be stand by.
 So input and prepare load cases accordingly.
 If you have any confusion or want to add more please write in the comments section.